 Introduction to Linux Add User

-In the Linux operating system, the adduser command is used to create or add the user to the Linux server.
-There are different ways to add users to the Linux environment, like useradd, adduser.
-The Linux ecosystem is supporting the multi-user.
+In the Linux operating system, the adduser command creates or adds the user to the Linux server.
+There are different ways to add users to the Linux environment, like useradd and adduser.
+The Linux ecosystem supports the multi-user.
 It is more important to track and control user and group levels properly.

 Syntax of Adduser command

-- OPTION: We can provide the different flags as options that are compatible with the “useradd” command.
+- OPTION: We can provide the different flags as options compatible with the “useradd” command.

-- LOGIN: We can provide the different LOGIN type to the “useradd” command.
+- LOGIN: We can provide the different LOGIN types to the “useradd” command.
 Accordingly, It will provide shell access.

-The Linux environment is supporting the multi-user session handler.
-Due to which the number of users can access the different data.
-Hence it is mandatory to keep the proper user in the necessary group with proper access and user-config.
+The Linux environment supports the multi-user session handler.
+Due to this, the number of users can access the different data.
+Hence, keeping the proper user in the necessary group with proper access and user-config is mandatory.

 When we are creating any new user on the Linux environment.
 The below process will happen every time.